 In a world of increased complexity and competition, trust with your customers is your most important asset.
 Over the past few years, data privacy and protection measures have placed increased demands on CIO and CTO organizations.
 2020 has brought a whole new set of challenges.
 It’s tempting for many organizations to look for short term solutions when it comes to exploring new SaaS platforms.
 But it can be reckless and risky to leave your customer data vulnerable.

-Five things to consider before selecting community software
+Five security questions to consider before selecting a community platform

 1. Data Ownership